ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [22] pry(main)> sites_infiniband
     => ["grenoble", "nancy"]

+Then, create a pair of SSH keys (Necessary for OARSSH):

+    $ ssh-keygen -b 1024 -N "" -t rsa -f ~/my_ssh_jobkey

-We send the keys that we have generated before to the chosen site:
+We send the generated keys to the chosen site:

     [22] pry(main)> .scp ~/my_ssh* nancy:~/